 Tonight, is the last super moon of winter 2020.
 While it may not look much bigger to the human eye it’s position in relation to the sun and the earth is perfectly aligned.
 This alignment creates puts the moon fully in focus creating our natural satellite appearing as a perfect circle illuminated by our star.

 You can expect this phenomenon to take place March 10th at 2:30 am EST. If you would like to know the exact time for your area take a closer look at the farmers almanac.
-Of course you don't have to wait for the next super moon skip the wait and grab one of our levitating moon lamps
+Of course you don't have to wait for the next super moon skip the wait and grab one of our levitating moons

 Dubbed the super worm moon this moon gets its name due to the time of the year when earth worms begin to rise.